aoeaec/AggregratorUsingFlink/README.md

 4. Error is handled using ControllerAdvice and a meaning ful msg is sent to the end user.

-To Do
-1. At present chunks created every nth minute of hour, n is the number mentioned in the request.
-It has to be changed to nth minute starting from start of stream.

 Steps to run app
 1. Go to the app folder and run command:: `mvn install`, this will build the jar for the project